 In the implementation of its measures and initiatives, the Deutsches Bergbau-Museum Bochum acts in accordance with the Charter of Equality of its host organisation, the DMT-LB GmbH, and with the equal opportunities of the Leibniz Association and the Research-Oriented Standards on Gender Equality of the Deutsche Forschungsgemeinschaft (German Research Association).
 The focus here is not just on reconciling work and family life, but also on supporting the development and career opportunities for all employees.

 The Deutsches Bergbau-Museum Bochum has made sustained progress in advancing gender equality and equal opportunities in the workplace for women and men.
 We know that equality and equal opportunities cannot be achieved by merely implementing individual measures, but instead involves a continuous process.
 We therefore repeatedly document and assess the current situation, identify the risks and opportunities for equality and develop a strategy that encompasses all genders and which is designed to meet the needs of all employees.
-The Deutsches Bergbau-Museum Bochum has held Total-e-Quality certification since 2012, and a second re-certification is pending in April 2018.
+The Deutsches Bergbau-Museum Bochum has held Total-e-Quality certification since 2012.
 In 2017, the Deutsches Bergbau-Museum Bochum joined “Dual-Career Netzwerk Ruhr” (a network initiative), meaning that it also focuses on the life situation of spouses and partners.

 The Deutsches Bergbau-Museum Bochum has ring-fenced an equality budget enabling measures to be implemented and allowing the Equal Opportunities Officer to actively attend continuous training events and regional and supra-regional meetings of the network.